ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 This image contains the minimum packages required to operate a build on CircleCI.

 _difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
 The twdps series of convenience images includes common sdlc security practices, including CIS-benchmark testing.
+The Alpine image will generally not have any cve issues.

 **Other images in this series**